If (magazine): Contents and reception

+Bibliographic details

-Bibliographic detailsIf was a digest-sized magazine throughout its life.
+If was a digest-sized magazine throughout its life.
 It began at 164 pages and with only the fifth issue, November 1952, dropped to 124 pages.
 The page count increased again to 134 pages with the July 1959 issue, and to 164 pages with the September 1965 issue; it stayed at this length until the September–October 1970 issue.
 The page count was then increased to 180 with the June 1971 issue, and reduced to 164 for the last issue, December 1974.
 It was priced at 35 cents to begin with, and increased to 40 cents with the March 1963 issue, to 50 cents with the December 1964 issue, to 60 cents with the August 1967 issue, and finally to 75 cents with the September–October 1970 issue.
 With the April 1972 issue, UPD began using card stock for the covers, rather than paper, and continued to do so until the magazine ceased publication.

+If was originally subtitled Worlds of Science Fiction, but in November 1961 the cover logo was changed to Worlds of If Science Fiction.
+UPD formally changed the title to Worlds of If in the January/February 1972 issue and in September 1974, officially registered the title of the magazine as Worlds of If with the USPTO.